Rogan003/TravelTheWorld/README.md

 # Project information
+Veselin Roganovic SV 36/22, Web design project

-This is a website for travel agencies made with react and materialize.
+This is a website for travel agencies made with HTML,CSS, React and Materialize.

 Since it was made with react, you have to have npm installed, and you can do that by installing nodejs from:
 [https://nodejs.org/en](https://nodejs.org/en)